 1. Infineon Technologies AG

-Infineon Technologies AG, a German semiconductor manufacturer, is a global leader in automotive semiconductors.
+Infineon Technologies AG is one of the leading automotive semiconductor providers based in Germany.
 The company specializes in power semiconductors, microcontrollers, and sensor solutions essential for advanced driver assistance systems (ADAS), EVs, and powertrain applications.
 Infineon’s AURIX microcontrollers and silicon carbide (SiC) power semiconductors are widely used in next-generation automotive systems.

 2. NXP Semiconductors